-Gas Mask Filter Buyer's Guide (2022 Update)
+Gas Mask Filter Buyer's Guide [2022 Update]

 We can survive three weeks without food, three days without water, but only three minutes without breathable air.

-That's why gas masks can be a lifesaver in case of disasters like terrorist attacks or nuclear meltdown.
+That's why protective gas masks can be a lifesaver in case of disasters like terrorist attacks or nuclear meltdown.
 But you might not realize that without the right filter, even the best gas mask is useless.

-Because modern 40 mm gas mask filters are specialized to deal with any number of hundreds of toxins and airborne contaminants-ranging from chemical to biological, radiological and even nuclear-all while fitting the same gas mask.
+Because modern 40 mm gas masks filters are specialized to deal with any number of hundreds of toxins and airborne contaminants-ranging from chemical to biological, radiological and even nuclear-all while fitting the same gas mask.